syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ![connection between ports](Connector_images/PortToPortConnection.PNG)

-For more details about Ports, please refer to [Port](https://help.syncfusion.com/wpf/sfdiagram/port "Port").
+For more details about Ports, refer to [Port](https://help.syncfusion.com/wpf/sfdiagram/port "Port").

-## Draw Connectors
+## Draw connectors

-Connectors can be interactively drawn by clicking and dragging on the Diagram surface by using Drawing Tool.
-For more information about drawing Connectors, refer to [Drawing Tools](/wpf/sfdiagram/tools#drawing-tools:connectors "Drawing Tools").
+Connectors can be interactively drawn by clicking and dragging on the diagram surface by using the drawing tool.
+For more information about drawing connectors, refer to [Drawing Tools](/wpf/sfdiagram/tools#drawing-tools:connectors "Drawing Tools").

 ## Connectors through data source